jack0x001/demoBlockChain/README.md

 # demoBlockChain
-a demo blockchain in golang
+a demo blockchain in golang.